kittykatattack/smoothie/README.md

 ```js
 smoothie.start();
 ```
-Now you would see "It loops" displayed in the browser's console at 30 frames per second.
+Now you would see "It loops!" displayed in the browser's console at 30 frames per second.

 This is the minimum setup that you need, but let's look at a more